The Importance of Weight Loss and Exercise

 A big advantage of working out with weights is that, in addition to shedding fat, you’ll build muscle.
 Muscle, in turn, burns calories.
 Talk about a healthy feedback loop!
 Experts recommend working all the major muscle groups three times per week.
 This includes:

 Yoga is not as intense as other types of exercise, but it can help you lose weight in other ways, according to a recent study by researchers at the Fred Hutchinson Cancer Research Center.
-The study found that people who practice yoga are more mindful about what they eat and, therefore, less likely to be obese.
+The study found that people who practice yoga are more mindful about what they eat and, therefore, less likely to have obesity.

 The total amount of exercise you engage in during a day matters more than whether or not you do it in a single session.
 That’s why small changes in your daily routine can make a big difference in your waistline.